Powder Coating Alloy Wheels: How Does it Work?

 Alloy wheel powder coating is a decorative finish for alloy wheels.
 It’s sprayed on like traditional paint.
 However, it settles on the surface dry rather than liquid.
 It’s not until the coating is heated treated that the paint “flows out” of the coating and forms a gel over the surface of the wheel.

 As with a standard re-spray, car bodywork repair or car scratch repair.
 Alloy wheel powder coatings need to be lacquered over the top to protect against UV damage, light scratches, pollution and wash swirls.

 What are the pros and cons?

-Many sources will tell you that alloy wheel powder coating provides a harder and more durable finish than a traditional paint re-spray, but equally, you might find powder coated rims accused of softening the underlying aluminium.
-It’s like most things in car repair – it all comes down to the quality of the finish.
-If the alloy wheel wasn’t properly cleaned or heat treated, to remove gases from the pores of the metal, you might find bubbles breaking the surface of the final paint job.
+Many sources will tell you that alloy wheel powder coating provides a harder and more durable finish than a traditional paint re-spray.
+But equally, you might find powder coated rims accused of softening the underlying aluminum.
+It’s like most things in car repair.
+It all comes down to the quality of the finish.
+If the alloy wheel wasn’t properly cleaned or heat-treated, to remove gases from the pores of the metal.
+You might find bubbles breaking the surface of the final paint job.

-It’s also possible to achieve more specialist finishes with powder coating – see the purple glitter finish at the top of this post and in this board on Pinterest.
+It’s also possible to achieve more specialist finishes with powder coating.
+See the purple glitter finish at the top of this post and on this board on Pinterest.

-There’s some argument to say that powder finishes are better for the environment because they don’t contain the same solvents as liquid paint and release fewer VOCs (volatile organic compounds) into the surroundings.
+There’s some argument to say that powder finishes are better for the environment.
+This is because they don’t contain the same solvents as liquid paint and release fewer VOCs (volatile organic compounds) into the surroundings.